 Later in 1769 Sir John Colleton returned to England and in 1771 purchased Shewte in Bovey Tracey.
 (Reference:Devon Heritage Centre 1477M/T 70-71).
 This was a joint purchase with his wife Dame Ann Colleton.
 Shewte remains a secluded farmhouse with extensive views of the beautiful Bovey Valley.

 In 1772 Sir John Colleton obtained a divorce from Ann through his divorce bill which was heard in the House of Lords.
 (Reference: Parliamentary Archives HL/PO/JO/10/3/263/10)

 Two years after obtaining his divorce, in April 1774, Sir John obtained a licence to marry from the Bishop of Exeter.
 This licence described Sir John as a resident of Bovey Tracey which indicates that Shewte was then his home.
-(Reference: Devon Heritage centre MB& A March-April 1774) His second marriage to Jane Mutter followed immediately.
+(Reference: Devon Heritage centre MB& A March-April 1774) His second marriage to Jane ‘Jenny’ Mutter followed immediately.
+The witnesses at this marriage were William and Joanna Langley, both local residents, and as William Langley witnessed other marriages he was probably a churchwarden.
 (Reference: Parish Registers Bovey Tracey)